-The Tennessee Arts Commission does not have a Civil Rights Office, but the Director of Arts Access serves as the agency's Title VI Coordinator and is identified as such on the Title VI page of the Commission's website https://tnartscommission.org/art-grants/manage-your-grant/title-vi/ and on the Title VI posters.
+The Tennessee Arts Commission does not have a Civil Rights Office, but the Director of Arts Access serves as the agency's Title VI Coordinator and is identified as such on the Title VI page of the Commission's website https://tnartscommission.org/art-grants/manage-your-grant/title-vi/and on the Title VI posters.
 Constituents are advised to contact the Commission's Director of Arts Access/Title VI Coordinator for additional information or to discuss issues relating to Title VI.

 Overall activities related to the enforcement of Title VI are the responsibility of the agency's Coordinator, but three (3) other staff also work directly with the Coordinator regarding Title VI issues.
 With support from the Associate Director of Operations, the Coordinator provides training, manages data collection, answers most agency and in-house inquiries, distributes information, and provides resources to the staff and constituents.
 One of the major enforcement activities is to initiate reports to determine sub recipient/grantee compliance with Title VI training at key deadlines and follow-up with those subrecipients who have failed to meet those deadlines.
-Two positions, the Director of Grants Management and Grants Analyst/Director of Literary Arts, are responsible for monitoring grants in general, including Title VI compliance.
-On the recommendation of the Associate Director of Operations and the Title VI Coordinator, these two positions provide additional special focus monitoring for Title VI and other issues related to grant compliance when necessary.
+Two positions, the Director of Grants Management and Grants Analyst/Director of Literary Arts, are responsible for monitoring grants in general, including Title VI coordinator, these two positions provide additional special focus monitoring for Title VI and other issues related to grant compliance when necessary.
 For example, the Director of Grants Management ensures that no payment is released until the subrecipient/grantee has submitted a Title VI training form.